 In terms of appearance, the cardamom pod generally has a triangular cross-section with a spindle shape.
-It has a thin outer shell that is papery in texture.
-When opened, the pods have black seeds, which are used in cooking as a seasoning.
-These can either be used as ground (powder) or whole.
+It has a thin, paper-like shell.
+These pods can either be used whole, or the seeds can be extracted and used whole or as a powder.

 Kinds of Cardamom Pods